 A study by the U.S. Coast Guard found that from 2000-2011, drowning accounted for 73% of sailing deaths.
-It’s a senseless tragedy when a sailor goes overboard because they aren't properly tethered, or they’re tethered but get dragged alongside the boat and drown because the tether is far too long.
-But the worst part is that these deaths could easily be avoided if the sailor had installed a safe and useful jackline system.
+It’s a senseless tragedy when a sailor goes overboard because they aren't properly tethered, or when the tether is too long and they get dragged alongside the boat and drown.
+The worst part is that these deaths may easily have been avoided if the sailor had installed a safe and useful jackline system.

 Longtime Sailrite customer Captain Donald Quackenbush is a veteran sailor with 28 years and 100,000 miles of sailing experience.
 He’s been a 100 Ton U.S. Coast Guard Master Captain for 20 years and, as a member of the National Boat Handling Committee, created the Man Overboard System that is taught by the U.S. Power Squadron nationwide and is also available as a college course at the University of West Florida.
 He has generously offered to share his vast knowledge of sailboat safety measures with us.
 Everyone should feel safe on the water, and Captain Quackenbush’s system is set up in a way that, when properly installed, will prevent you from going past the toerail and getting dragged through the water.